Inside: Check out these 5 super simple ways to help your child develop fine motor skills at home.

 I learned that low muscle tone is not something you can “outgrow” but that muscles can be strengthened over time.

-Fast forward to now, and we recently learned that our son’s low muscle tone is severely affecting his ability to perform at school.
+Fast forward to when our son started school, and we learned that his low muscle tone is severely affecting his ability to perform academically.
 After struggling to learn how to write his name, I requested that he be evaluated by both a physical and occupational therapist.

-Sure enough, he is more than 50 percent delayed in motor skills.
-His delay is more severe in fine motor skills, which are required for handwriting, than in large.
+Sure enough, he was more than 50 percent delayed in motor skills.
+His delay was more severe in fine motor skills, which are required for handwriting, than in large.

-But we’ve also been seeking to provide our son with more opportunities to strengthen his muscles and work on his motor skills–particularly his fine motor skills–at home.
+In addition to the school therapies, we also began seeking to provide our son with more opportunities to strengthen his muscles and work on his motor skills–particularly his fine motor skills–at home.

-The following are 5 things we are doing to help our son build fine motor skills:
+The following are 5 things we did to help our son build fine motor skills:

 5 Ways to Build Fine Motor Skills at Home

 Perhaps these seem like no-brainers for some of you, but since our son is the youngest of four children–and there is an age gap between him and his sisters (the oldest being nearly nine years older than him!), it had been quite some time since we had these materials lying around the house.
 When we learned of our son’s need to build his fine motor skills, we replenished our very tiny stash of these, and our son couldn’t be happier!